CXuesong/legacy-TiebaStat/README.md

 ## TODO
 As you can see, this project is rather simple, and the analyze is only based on plain HTML code search.
 Maybe a HTML parser is needed.

-And based on it... maybe we can do some 大数据 lol...

-But before that, gotta finish my graduation project for a bachelor's degree...

 CXuesong a.k.a. *forest93*
 2015-3-23